noahbroyles/sudentials/README.md

 >>>
 ```
 Now remember your password.
 If you look in `/var/secure`, you will see that `creds.secsie` has been replaced by `creds.secsie.robo`, which is an encrypted version of the [secsie](https://github.com/noahbroyles/secsie-conf) credentials file you just made.
-Your creds are no longer readable by anything other than `su_dentials`, and that only if you have your password.
+Your creds are no longer readable by anything other than `sudentials`, and that only if you have your password.
 All your creds are encrypted by that one password, so don't lose it or do anything insecure with it.

 ## The general idea:
-Only the root user (we're talking Unix here, not f*cking Windows) will be able to use `su_dentials`, hence the `su` part.
-That means if you want something to use `su_dentials`,
+Only the root user (we're talking Unix here, not f*cking Windows) will be able to use `sudentials`, hence the `su` part.
+That means if you want something to use `sudentials`,
 you better run that thing as `sudo` or ***it ain't gonna work***.
 This is by design.
 If you wanna use this in scheduled jobs, chuck em in the `sudo` crontab, and pass the password as an argument.
-You better have a strong root password.
+You better have a strong root password, my son!

 If you are less security minded, and you just want the shit to work wherever you run it, you can set the perms on `/var/secure` to something less strict, like `777`.
 You'll still need the main password, which is the only way to decrypt and read your creds.